chipzoller/hugo-clarity/exampleSite/content/post/bundle/index.md

 Page resources in a bundle are only available to the page with which they are bundled &#8212; that means you can't include an image with one page and then reference it from another.

-Images that are being used in multiple places are more appropriate for your [Hugo assets directory](https://gohugo.io/hugo-pipes/introduction/).
+Images that are being used in multiple places are more appropriate for your [Hugo `assets` directory](https://gohugo.io/hugo-pipes/introduction/).
+Unlike files in the Hugo `static` directory, files in the `assets` directory can be run through Hugo Pipes, which[ includes image processing](https://gohugo.io/content-management/image-processing/).